-Hospital Preparedness Program (HPP) funding from Assistant Secretary Preparedness and Response (ASPR) to be used to prepare the health care system to save lives through the development of regional health care coalitions (HCC).
-HCCs are groups of health care and response organizations that collaborate to prepare for and respond to medical surge events.
+Hospital Preparedness Program (HPP) funding from the Administration for Strategic Preparedness and Response (ASPR) to be used to prepare the health care system to save lives through the development of regional health care coalitions (HCC).
+HCCs are groups of health care and response organizations, including local health departments, which collaborate to prepare for and respond to medical surge events.
 ASPR has invested over \$5.9 billion in health care preparedness since 2002.

-The Federal Emergency Management Agency (FEMA) provides state and local governments with preparedness program funding in the form of Non-Disaster Grants to enhance the capacity of state and local emergency responders to prevent, respond to, and recover from a weapons of mass destruction terrorism incident involving chemical, biological, radiological, nuclear, and explosive devices and cyber-attacks.
+The Federal Emergency Management Agency (FEHMA) provides state and local governments with preparedness program funding in the form of Non-Disaster Grants to enhance the capacity of state and local emergency responders to prevent, respond to, and recover from a weapons of mass destruction terrorism incident involving chemical, biological, radiological, nuclear, and explosive devices and cyber-attacks.